unicorn-23/GwasWA/README.md

 1. Dividing gVCF Files by Chromosome: Initially, each sample's gVCF file in the input directory is split by chromosome and stored in the `gwaswaOutput/wgs/gvcf_chr` directory.
 2. Merging Samples by Chromosome: Next, all samples are merged by chromosome, generating `chrX_g.vcf` and its index file in the `gwaswaOutput/wgs/vcf` directory.
-3. Re-comparison of Chromosomal Files: Each `chrX_g.vcf` file is re-compared to obtain the `chrX_vcf` file.
+3. Re-alignment of reference genome file: Each `chrX_g.vcf` file is re-aligned to obtain the `chrX_vcf` file.
 4. Final Merging for Genotyping: The `chrX_vcf` files are then merged to generate `genotype.vcf` and its index files, stored in the `gwaswaOutput/wgs/vcf` directory.

 ## VCF quality control, `--step vcfqc`

 For conducting VCF quality control, use the following command along with its associated parameters:

--   `--vcfdir <filename>`: Specifies the VCF file containing variant genotype information.
+-   `--vcffile <filename>`: Specifies the VCF file containing variant genotype information.
 -   Hard filtering for SNPs:
     -   `--snpQUAL <float>`: The default value is 30.0.
 This parameter represents the variant quality value, which measures the reliability of the variant based on the QUAL field in the VCF.
     -   `--snpQD <float>`: The default value is 2.0.
 QD (SNPQualByDepth) is the ratio of the variant quality value divided by the depth of coverage.